mysteriumnetwork/payments-smart-contracts/README.md

 * Staking with timelock for withdrawals and settlement
 * Bidable DEX (no centralised rate, each bidder can suggest own rate, conversion always on market price)
 * Stateless Proxy (mutates target's storage, avoids delegatecall)
+* Downvoting for provider identity (if client already paid some amount to identity) -> downvoting can reduce staking